 Failure to act on an Enforcement Notice or a Breach of Condition Notice can be a very serious and intimidating matter.
 If served with a Notice, it is important to act quickly and there may be a number of options available.
 We help our clients choose the appropriate route, whether by negotiation, application or appeal and deal with matters on their behalf.

 Planning Policy Statement 5: Planning for the Historic Environment introduced the concept of "heritage assets".
 Rather than categorising the various elements of the historic environment and therefore potentially limiting the extent to which heritage elements can be taken into account, PPS5 requires Local Planning Authorities to take into account the impact of proposals upon "heritage assets" when considering planning proposals.
 The weight given to a particular heritage asset will be proportional to its importance, and whether it is a designated or non-designated heritage asset.

 Designated heritage assets include Listed Buildings, Conservation Areas and Scheduled Ancient Monuments.
 Planning applications that may affect a heritage asset must be supported by a Heritage Statement.
 Such a statement must identify the intrinsic value of the heritage asset, what impacts the proposal may have upon the heritage asset and how such impacts can be mitigated or overcome.
 D&M Planning can provide Heritage Statements to support application proposals.

-D&M Planning offers a Local Development Framework (LDF) service to help landowners, individuals, groups and companies to promote sites through the LDF process in order to secure land allocation status.
-This includes land for residential uses, employment uses, recreational or waste sites.
+D&M Planning offers a Local Plan representation service to help landowners, individuals, groups and companies to promote sites through this process in order to secure land allocation status.
+This includes land for residential uses, employment uses and recreational uses.

-D&M Planning will help you promote your site through the use of relevant legislation and planning law in order to justify the main principles for development of the site and for it to be included within the final LDF.
-The LDF service we provide includes:
+D&M Planning promotes its client's sites through the through the planning process utilising relevant legislation and planning law in order to justify the main principles for development of the site.